 I began with a series of drawings on mylar created from dozens of photos that have been spliced and physically collaged together.
 This allows me to represent this structure in a way that does not exist in reality.
 I am using multiple perspectives to explore the component of time...In a sense extending the moment as if to walk around the structure.
-I am now extending the work into composite digital photos.
+I am now extending the work into composite digital photos with hand-painted elements..
 I am planning mixed media work on top of these images as well as multiple version presented as a single piece.

 I often stay with a subject for a while, sometimes even years.
 The site, or subject becomes a part of my visual imagination often suggesting the interjecting of objects or effects from other sources.